 Low-code platforms are driving about 50% annual growth in a market populated by dozens of vendors.
 At present, the value of this market stands at $4 billion.

-Low-code platform takes a visual development approach to deliver business applications.
-It enables developers to create applications visually with a minimum of hand-coding and upfront investment in setup, training and deployment.
+A low-code platform takes a visual development approach to deliver business applications.
+It enables developers to create applications visually with a minimum of hand-coding and upfront investment in setup, training, and deployment.
 What drives its adoption is that developers can iterate, and release applications in a fraction of the time when compared to traditional methods.

 The following are the features of low-code platforms: